 Secret #4: Intrinsic Rewards

-The only constant is change and the rate of change is increasing.
-Learning is continuous process, constant education is paramount in exponential times.
+The only constant changes and the rate of change is increasing.
+Learning is a continuous process; continued education is paramount in exponential times.
 We have to disrupt yourself and your business or someone else will.
-An explosion of exponential entrepreneurs have provided access to resources around the globe, for instance another new 3 Billion people will join to Internet in the few years.
+An explosion of exponential entrepreneurs have provided access to resources around the globe, for instance, another new 3 Billion people will join to the Internet in the few years.
 Mindset matters.
-Seen the world as abundant causes you to seek for opportunities and try them out.
+Seen the world as sufficient causes you to seek for opportunities and try them out.